brimdata/zed/docs/language/README.md

 you can intermix a bunch of related data of different types into a "data pool" without having to define any upfront schemas
 &mdash; let alone a schema per table &mdash;
-thereby enabling easy-to-write queries over heterogenous pools of data.
+thereby enabling easy-to-write queries over heterogeneous pools of data.
 Writing an equivalent SQL query for the different record types implied above would require complicated table references, nested selects, and multi-way joins.